keckao/kapa/_posts/2021-04-12-kapa-spring21-update.md

 <br>
 <br>
 We invite you to read the KAPA SPIE 2020 paper, <a href="{{ site.url }}{{ site.baseurl }}/assets/docs/KAPA_Paper_for_SPIE2020.pdf" target="_blank">Wizinowich et al. 2020</a>.
 You can find a ton of KAPA updates and status reports presented in this paper.
-There are also great details given on the future plans and goals for KAPA in the coming years.
+There are also many details given on the plans and goals for KAPA in the coming years.
 <br>
 <br>
 **New Hardware**